Getting Started Guide

 When you click the green dropdown arrow on the right side of the list for a virtual machine:

-A quick action bar enables you to perform the following actions:
+A quick action banner allows you to perform the following actions:

 - Power on the virtual machine;